rayon-rs/rfcs/accepted/rfc0000-scope-scheduling.md

 Implementing **Per-thread LIFO** scheduling is therefore very easy.
-Each new job pushed onto the stack is simply pushed directly onto the deque.
+Each new job pushed onto the stack is simply pushed directly onto the back of the deque (if the `breadth_first` flag is true, then new tasks are pushed onto the front of the deque).
+Worker threads pop local tasks from the back of the deque but steal from the front.

-Implementing **Global FIFO** scheduling is a bit more complex but still fairly simple.
-The scope has an associated parallel FIFO.
-When a new task is spawned, we push the task onto this FIFO.
-We then **also** push an "indirect" task onto our thread-local deque.
-Unlike in the per-thread LIFO case, this indirect task doesn't correspond to a specific task pushed by the user: it is merely a "token", indicating that there is work to be done.
+Implementing **Per-thread FIFO** requires a certain amount of indirection.
+The scope creates N FIFOs, one per worker thread (as of this writing, the number of worker threads is fixed; if we later add the ability to grow or shrink the thread-pool dynamically, that will make this implementation somewhat more complex).
+When a new task is pushed onto a FIFO scope by the worker with index W, we actually push two items:

+- First, we push the task itself onto the FIFO with index W.
+  This task contains the closure that needs to execute.
+- Second, we push an "indirect" task onto the worker's thread-local deque.
+This task records the worker index W that created it, but does not record the actual closure that needs to execute.

 Like any other task, this "indirect task" may be popped locally or stolen.
-In either case, when it executes, the indirect task will first pop from the front of the scope's FIFO to obtain its actual job.
-It will then execute the task it finds there.

-Implementing **Per-thread FIFO** is similar.
-The scope creates N FIFOs, one per worker thread (as of this writing, the number of worker threads is fixed; if we later add the ability to grow or shrink the thread-pool dynamically, that will make this implementation somewhat more complex).
-When a new task is created in the worker thread with index X, it will be pushed onto the FIFO with index X. The indirect task also records this index X. When the "indirect task" is executed, it pops a task T from the FIFO X and executes it.
-But note that any new tasks pushed by this task T will be pushed onto the *current* thread, which is not necessarily the thread X.
+In either case, when it executes, it must first find the closure to execute.
+To do that, it will find the FIFO for the worker W that created it and pop the next closure from the front, which it can then execute.
+Any new tasks pushed by this task T will be pushed onto the *current* thread, which is not necessarily the thread W that created it.

-Note that both FIFO modes do impose some "indirection overhead" relative to the LIFO execution mode.
+Note that the FIFO mode does impose some "indirection overhead" relative to the LIFO execution mode.
 This is partly what motivates the default, as well backwards compatibility concerns.
 In any case, the overhead does not seem to be too large: the [prototype